A Flexible Itinerary for 3 Days in Sydney [2024]

 • Take a Brewery Tour and learn about Sydney’s craft beer scene

-• Visit the Australia national maritime museum and step aboard the replica navel ships including a submarine
+• Visit the Australian National Maritime Museum and step aboard the replica naval ships, including a submarine.

-• Visit Taronga Zoo and take a short stroll in Sydney Harbour National Park from the Taronga jetty to Bradley’s Head for spectacular views
+• Visit Taronga Zoo and take a short stroll in Sydney Harbour National Park from the Taronga jetty to Bradley’s Head for a clear view back to the Opera House and Harbour Bridge.

-• Book a whale watching cruise if you visit in whale season.
+• Book a whale watching cruise if you visit during whale season.

 Full-Day Tours